 Counseling specialties: Public Interest and Public Defenders

 Nicole advises students who are interested in working in the public sector, particularly those who are considering public interest jobs.
 In addition, she advises students interested in large law firms.
-She creates materials and presents panels and workshops on public interest-related topics and coordinates Public Service Table Talk and Public Service Career Fair along with Denyse Demel, Sandra Puga, and James Cardenas.
+She creates materials and presents panels and workshops on public interest-related topics and coordinates Public Service Speed Networking & Table Talk and the Public Service Career Fair along with Denyse Demel and Alisha Camacho.
 Nicole earned her B.B.A. in Management with honors from Texas A&M University in 2004 and her J.D. with honors from The University of Texas School of Law in 2007.
 After law school, she practiced as a banking and finance associate at Mayer Brown LLP in Houston.
 During her time there, she represented lenders and borrowers in a variety of finance transactions, including secured and unsecured commercial finance and acquisition finance.
 Nicole joined the CSO in the summer of 2008.

 Deb Freeman, Assistant Director for Communications